Gilbert Galvan: In popular culture

 Robert Knuckle published The Flying Bandit, Bringing Down Canada's Most Daring Armed Robber in 1996.

 In 2005, the Canadian true crime series Masterminds (Canadian TV series) featured Galvan's exploits in episode 39.

 Galvan's crimes were fictionalized in the 2022 film Bandit, starring Josh Duhamel who met with Galvan during filming.
 Duhamel said Galvan told him that he had "wanted to create a life and family, and his only option in his mind was to start robbing banks."

 Personal life

 Galvan and his wife, whom he met in Ottawa, were married in Hamilton, Bermuda and had at least two children.
+According to the 2022 film Bandit, they divorced in 1989.